Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/CloudDirect.md

 ## Language Options

-You may use any HL7 Language code as found here: Valueset-languages - FHIR v4.0.1 (hl7.org)
+You may use any of the HL7 Language codes listed on <a href="https://www.hl7.org/fhir/valueset-languages.html">Hl7 Coding: Languages</a>

-Use the code portion only when populating the Language field.

-Here is an abbreviated listing:
+### Example values

 | Value | Description
 | -- | --